5 Must-Do Hikes in Nitmiluk National Park – Nitmiluk Gorge & More

 Here are some essential tips to elevate your hiking experience:

-• Always carry plenty of water and sunscreen, as the Northern Territory can get hot.
+• Wear sunscreen and a broad-brimmed hat, as the Northern Territory can get hot.

 • Respect the First Nation culture and heritage of the Jawoyn people by following park rules and staying on designated trails.

-• Check weather and trail conditions before heading out on a hike.
+• Check the weather and trail conditions before heading out.

 Norther would like to invite you to explore more about the beauty of Nitmiluk National Park here.
 And… as always, you can get more inspiration for other National Parks & Destinations to visit by following @northerhq or get your Nitmiluk National Park daily fix @nitmiluknationalpark